terascope/teraslice/docs/packages/data-mate/overview.md

 ### isISO8601

-`isISO8601(input) - Checks to see if input is a valid ISO8601 string dates or a list of valid dates`
+`isISO8601(input, context) - Checks to see if input is a valid ISO8601 string dates or a list of valid dates`

 ```javascript
 FieldValidator.isISO8601('2020-01-01T12:03:03.494Z'); // true